Malcolm Lowry: The Voyage That Never Ends

 It was this letter and outline that secured for Lowry a long-term contract with Random House.
 Lowry's alcoholism and early death, however, prevented him from finishing his grand project.
 Several of the works intended as part of the sequence were rewritten many times over many years—he worked on Lunar Caustic, for instance, from the 1930s until his death, first titled The Last Address, then Swinging the Maelstrom, and finally Lunar Caustic.
 The posthumous publications of his unfinished manuscripts have brought several more parts of The Voyage That Never Ends to light, though these vary in completeness and Lowry's final intentions with these works can only be speculated on.
 The published version of Lunar Caustic, for instance, was compiled by his widow Margerie Lowry and poet Earle Birney from "two distinctly different manuscripts.
 One bore the first title and was last worked on in 1942–44, while the other had the second name and was last edited by the (at the time living) dead author in 1951–52."

 In the intervening years, the story had undergone vast changes in style and thematic emphasis.
 A scholarly edition was eventually published in 2013 that includes the three major versions with annotation on the history of the text's composition.
 When the novel In Ballast to the White Sea was finally published in 2014—after being thought lost for decades—it represented only an early draft of the 1000 page manuscript that had been destroyed in the same shack fire that nearly destroyed Under the Volcano, and as such does not represent the more complete text Lowry had been working on for nine years.
 La Mordida was inspired by Lowry's deportation from Mexico in the mid-1940s.
 "The central narrative of La Mordida involves a descent into the abyss of self, culminating in the protagonist's symbolic rebirth at the book's end.
 Lowry planned to use this basic narrative pattern as the springboard for innumerable questions about such concerns as art, identity, the nature of existence, political issues, and alcoholism.
 Above all, La Mordida was to have been a metafictional work about an author who sees no point in living events if he cannot write about them and who is not only unable to write but suspects that he is just a character in a novel."
-It was published in 1996 as notes, sketches, outlines, and rough chapters—it was to feature the autobiographical character Sigbjorn Wilderness.
-Dark as the Grave Wherein My Friend is Laid was published only twelve years after Lowry's death, and also featured Sigbjorn Wilderness.
+It was published in 1996 as notes, sketches, outlines, and rough chapters—it was to feature the autobiographical character Sigbjørn Wilderness.
+Dark as the Grave Wherein My Friend is Laid was published only twelve years after Lowry's death, and also featured Sigbjørn Wilderness.
 It was "collated from a huge volume of notes ... almost every chapter exist[ing] in three or four different forms."